 "A capital story, written in the author's old style, and full of life and action from beginning to end."-Standard.
-"The book abounds in matter of exceptional interest, and should find its way into the hands of all young people who would properly estimate the wide-spreading and far-reaching influences and the extraordinary character of the Krakatoa outburst."-Manchester Courier.

-BLUE LIGHTS:
+BLUE LIGHTS;

-Or, Hot Work in the Soudan.
-A Tale of Soldier Life IN SEVERAL OF ITS PHASES.
+Or, HOT WORK IN THE SOUDAN.
+A TALE OF SOLDIER LIFE IN SEVERAL OF ITS PHASES.

-- "An exciting story, full of excellent moral lessons."-School Board Chronicle. - "We heartily recommend 'Blue Lights'."-Guardian. - "The soldier's career is graphically depicted, and the story is every way a good one."-Literary Churchman.
+"The soldier's career is graphically depicted, and the story is in every way a good one."-Literary Churchman.